 The major roles of chromium are functioning with insulin, metabolizing nucleic acids, and maintaining the structure and gene expression.

-Deficiencies in chromium will lead to intolerance to glucose, some form of diabetes, poor control of your appetite, and heart disease potentially.
+Deficiencies in chromium will lead to intolerance to glucose, some form of diabetes, poor control of your appetite, and potentially heart disease.

-Toxic encounters with mega doses is almost impossible.
+Toxic encounters with mega doses are almost impossible.

 There is no reported benefit of mega doses of chromium.

 Meats, mushrooms, liver, yeast, black pepper, cheese, beer, and potatoes are the richest sources of chromium.

 This trace mineral is very low in prevalence within the body.
 It is still essential for our optimal health.
 It is found in enzymes that are used for energy production, the metabolism of nitrogen, and the formation of uric acid.

 There are no reported benefits of mega doses in this mineral.